Singing caterpillars

 Ant-associated riodinids have a pair of tentacle nectary organs located dorsally on the eight abdominal segment that produce a secretion rich in sugars and amino acids.
 When present, anterior tentacle organs seem to release chemical signals to the ants, which in turn become very active.
 Some species also have balloon setae, inflated structures located on the first segment of the thorax (and projected over the head) that also seem to perform a function in chemical communication.
 Riodinids are known to make substrate borne sounds in two ways.
-While most singing Lycaenid caterpillars produce sound by scraping ribbed vibratory papillae against the rough surface of the head a few riodinids such as E. elvina, achieve the same effect by rubbing the cervical membrane (analogous to a neck) against the head.
+While most singing riodinid caterpillars produce sound by scraping ribbed vibratory papillae against the rough surface of the head a few riodinids such as E. elvina, achieve the same effect by rubbing the cervical membrane (analogous to a neck) against the head.
 It has been demonstrated that caterpillars that produce calls are more successful at attracting ants than those of the same species that have been artificially "muted".
 Furthermore, caterpillars that are guarded by ants have increased survivorship from being effectively protected against predators.

 Ecological associations that include the production of a reward are usually interpreted as mutualistic (both partners benefit), but singing caterpillars and their associated ants do not conform to the rule.
 Secretion-harvesting ants form ecological associations with secretion-producing plants, and typically defend their plant resources from herbivores.
 However, ant-associated caterpillars successfully wedged themselves between plants and ants: they feed on plant tissue and are nonetheless protected by patrolling ants.
 Caterpillar secretions have been shown to be more nutritious than those produced by plants, as demonstrated in Thisbe irenea caterpillars and their and Croton host plants; – an efficient way for caterpillars to ensure ant presence and prevent harassment.
 However, feeding a few individual ants has no measurable benefit to the ant colony as a whole.
 Caterpillars are actually appropriating individual ants for their own protection, and therefore stopping such ants from performing tasks that would benefit the colony.
 It could therefore be argued that caterpillar-ant symbioses do not constitute a mutualism as classically defined.
 Riodinid and lycaenid singing caterpillars are best categorized as ranging from commensal (one partner benefits while the other is not affected) to parasitic.